-The Funds reserve the right to make a "redemption in kind" - payment in portfolio securities rather than cash - if the Board of Trustees determines that the orderly liquidation of securities owned by a Fund is impracticable, or payment in cash would be prejudicial to the best interests of the remaining shareholders of a Fund.
+The Funds reserve the right to make a "redemption in kind" - payment in portfolio securities rather than cash - if the orderly liquidation of securities owned by a Fund is impracticable, or payment in cash would be prejudicial to the best interests of the remaining shareholders of a Fund.
 Pursuant to an election made by the Funds pursuant to Rule 18f-1 under the 1940 Act, it is the policy of the Funds to effect redemption requests in an amount up to \$250,000 over a ninety-day period in cash.
 Redemptions in excess of this amount may be affected in-kind.
 Redemptions in kind are taxable for federal income tax purposes in the same manner as redemptions for cash.
+Redemptions paid in portfolio securities in lieu of cash will be subject to market fluctuation until sold and any illiquid securities may be difficult to convert to cash.
+Fund shareholders may also incur transaction costs when the securities are sold.